 The lethal action of PHMB is an irreversible loss of essential cellular components as a direct consequence of cytoplasmic membrane damage.
-It is concluded that cytoplasmic precipitation is a secondary event to the death of the bacterial cell.
+Cytoplasmic precipitation is a secondary event to the death of the bacterial cell.

 It has been shown that the lethal sequence consists of a series of cytological and physiological changes - some of which are reversible - which culminate in the death of the cell.
 The important steps are: